 IF YOU LIKE A SWEETER DRINK, add additional simple syrup.
-If you want to avoid refined sugars, use honey instead.
-It will taste more tart.
+If you want to avoid refined sugars, use honey in your simple syrup instead.

-If desired, use fresh strawberries and additional ice for this recipe.
+If desired, use fresh strawberries (instead of frozen) and additional ice for this recipe.

 You can also pour slush mixture into a container and freeze.
 To serve, scoop out slush into glasses, and let them melt a bit before drinking, or enjoy with a spoon.